bjeanes/tmpl/tmpl/CONTRIBUTING.md

 #### Commits

-* Write commit messages as per Tim Pope's guidelines [here][commit messages] ideally with detailed explanatory text to commits to provide needed context.
+* Write commit messages as per Tim Pope's guidelines [here][commit-messages] ideally with detailed explanatory text to commits to provide needed context.
 Imagine `git blame`-ing any of these lines 6 months later; the commit message should provide orientation.